• Meet The Team

 Chandrika Watts

-Hello!
-My name is Chandrika Watts, and I am a Licensed Professional Counselor Associate with a Master's degree in Marriage and Family Therapy from Abilene Christian University, which I earned in 2021.
-I have two years of experience in counseling from my time at Capital Area Counseling.
+Chandrika Watts is a Licensed Professional Counselor Associate with a Master's degree in Marriage and Family Therapy from Abilene Christian University, earned in 2021.
+She brings over two years of counseling experience from her work with Capital Area Counseling, where she supported clients navigating a wide range of emotional and relational challenges.

-My therapeutic approach is flexible and tailored to your unique needs.
-I draw from a variety of models, including Collaborative, Narrative, Solution-Focused Therapy, Dialectical Behavior Therapy (DBT), and Cognitive Behavioral Therapy (CBT).
-My passion lies in helping people see their strengths, discover new perspectives on complex situations, and feel more empowered and in control of their thoughts and lives.
-I believe that developing a strong therapeutic alliance is key to creating a safe and supportive space where true growth can happen.
+Her therapeutic style is flexible and individualized, drawing from Collaborative, Narrative, Solution-Focused Therapy, Dialectical Behavior Therapy (DBT), and Cognitive Behavioral Therapy (CBT).
+Chandrika is passionate about helping clients recognize their strengths, gain new perspectives on complex situations, and feel more empowered in their thoughts and lives.
+She places strong emphasis on building a solid therapeutic alliance, believing that a safe, supportive relationship is essential for genuine growth.

 Shelby Webb